 We provide clean energy, jobs and new opportunities

 RWE is committed to working with landowners, like you, to maintain existing uses of your property.
 We are focused on building a long-term partnership with you and the community where you live.
 Please contact us to learn more.

-We can then compare that information to historic data in order to fully understand the wind energy potential of your land.
+We can then compare that information to historic data in order to fully understand the renewable energy potential of your land.
 This measurement process lasts at least one year.

 Energy on the grid

 At the same time that RWE is measuring the resource, RWE is working with the transmission system operator to determine how energy from the project can be put into the electric grid.

 Next, RWE’s team of engineering professionals works with a wide variety of stakeholders to design the most efficient renewable energy project possible at the site.
 For a wind farm, when this stage is complete, we can tell you how many turbines will go on your land.
 Many different factors will affect the final site plan, including resource characteristics, environmental constraints and obstructions, and federal, state and local zoning requirements.

 Depending upon the market conditions, RWE may elect to sell the energy on the open market, enter into a contract to sell the energy to a utility, power marketer or commercial client, or market the power through another offtake arrangement.